-For easy ideas to incorporate storytelling within onboarding, check out this simple guide.
+For easy ideas to create a successful onboarding journey through storytelling, check out this simple guide.
 Or, keep reading to learn more about story-driven onboarding.

 In 2016, I started a new job…for the fifth time in eight years.

 I’m a millennial, so this personal statistic may not surprise you.
 Studies show that over 90 percent of millennials expect to leave their current job in less than three years.
 That means that of the 10 millennials you might work with today, only one plans to stick around past 2020.